sandbox2me/ws-console/README.md

 ws-console
 ==========

-Remote JScript & VBScript code execution tool based on websocket, <a href="https://github.com/joewalnes/websocketd">websocketd</a> is required.
+Remote JScript & VBScript code execution tool based on <a href="https://github.com/joewalnes/websocketd">websocketd</a>.

 How to
 ----------